TheMannu/Devops-Tools-Installation-Configurations/ASG.md

     - Simple scaling policy

 2. Predictive scaling policies -  Predictive scaling policies use historical data to scale out your group ahead of forecasted hourly load.
+    - Predictive scaling forecasts load based on your Auto Scaling group's history.
+It scales out the group in advance of forecasted load, so that new instances are ready to serve when the load arrives.
 3. Scheduled action

 ## Load Testing on Linux servers